Skip to main content

 fundamental principles:

-1. Sourcing 100% RSPO-certified segregated palm oil for Ferrero products from a limited number of reliable suppliers, enabling us to trace our palm oil back to the plantation level while working with our suppliers to implement improvements and solutions.
+1. Sourcing RSPO-certified palm oil for Ferrero products from a limited number of reliable suppliers, enabling us to trace our palm oil back to the plantation level while working with our suppliers to implement improvements and solutions.

 3. A Palm Oil Charter and a Supplier Code outline our standards and requirements for responsibly sourced palm oil.